 When I lived in OK, I lived in the country as it was less expensive.
 However, there were fields and woods in my neighborhood.
 Fields and woods means lots of wild animals; including deer and mice.
 I constantly had fleas and ticks and they were a nasty problem, for a while.
 They were in the yard, in the house, in my bed and everywhere.

 I finally spoke with a veterinarian and I was told to sprinkle salt everywhere I had fleas and ticks.
 "The rock salt you get when you make ice cream is best for the yard, but just regular table salt works great also." the vet said.
 I used the rock salt in the yard and the table salt in the house because I really didn't want to vacuum up rock salt.
-It worked great.
-No more fleas or ticks, and the yard did not suffer any damage to it, like when you put ice melt down.

 The rest of the time I lived in OK and since I moved to NE, I have not had severe problems with fleas or ticks.
 When I notice some in the house, I just get the salt shaker out and get rid of them.
 Then, I sprinkle some rock salt in the yard to make sure I don't bring anymore into the house.
 My dog has only had fleas once.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Should the salt be made into a powder before putting it on the carpet?

 I just sprinkle it all over the carpet and leave for a few days.
 If there are babies or animals with feet issues, then I would lay down a blanket over the salt.
 Also sprinkle it liberally under cushions and under the sheets on the bed and anywhere else you see fleas.